TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-assessment-recommendations.md

 The above issue is listed when the Azure Migrate appliance cannot collect performance data for the on-premises VMs.
 This can happen if:

 - The VMs are powered off for the duration for which you are creating the assessment (last one day/one week/one month) as the appliance cannot collect performance data for a VM, when it is powered off
 - If only memory counters are missing and you are trying to assess Hyper-V VMs, check if you have dynamic memory enabled on these VMs.
-There is a known issue currently due to which Azure Migrate appliance cannot collect memory utilization for VMs which do not have. dynamic memory enabled.
+There is a known issue currently due to which Azure Migrate appliance cannot collect memory utilization for VMs which do not have dynamic memory enabled.
 Note that the issue is only there for Hyper-V VMs and not there for VMware VMs.
 If any of the performance counters are missing, Azure Migrate: Server Assessment falls back to the allocated cores/memory and recommends a VM size accordingly.
 - Outbound connections from the appliance on ports 5671 and 5672 is not being allowed

 ### **Why does Server Assessment mark my Linux VMs 'Conditionally ready'.
 Is there anything I need to do to fix this?**